mazx4960/Website-Blog/README.md

 # Future enhancements

 ### Priority updates
+* Adding a new tab to the nav bar : (Today/Home, My Posts) replacing Home
+* Add time stamp to the blogs and comments
+* Display Blogs Sorted by time stamp
-* Allows you to view user profile and adding friends
+* Allows you to add friends
 * Setting a blog post to be seen by: myself, friends or everyone
 * Deleting and editing Posts and Comments - only the ones written by you
 * Private messaging function